frankheat/offsecnotes/content/network/information-gathering.md

 ## Whois

-Whois \[[🔗](https://datatracker.ietf.org/doc/html/rfc3912)] is a protocol used for querying databases that store an Internet resource's registered users or assignees.
+[Whois](https://datatracker.ietf.org/doc/html/rfc3912) is a protocol used for querying databases that store an Internet resource's registered users or assignees.
 You can provide:

 * Domain -> info about it such as name server, registrar, etc.
 * IP ->  info about who is hostring the IP address